stfc/PSyclone/src/psyclone/tests/test_files/dynamo0p3/infrastructure/README.md

 is used to implement a standalone LFRic example that can be executed.

+TODO #968: the copyright statements might need to be updated.

 ## Usage in ``pytest``
 The file ``<PSYCLONEHOME>/src/psyclone/tests/lfric_build.py`` contains the list of files required for compilation testing (see INFRASTRUCTURE_MODULES).